 Africana Studies Division to Induct Kid ’n Play into Berklee’s Hip-Hop Hall of Fame

-The Africana Studies Division will induct the iconic rap duo Kid ’n Play, Boston’s breakdancing ambassadors, the Floor Lords, and hip-hop educator and activist Cindy Gibbs into the Berklee Hip-Hop Hall of Fame at the second annual Hip-Hop Concert on Wednesday, November 13, at 8:00 p.m. at the Berklee Performance Center.
+The Africana Studies Division will induct the iconic rap duo Kid ’n Play, Boston’s breakdancing ambassadors, the Floor Lords, and hip-hop educator and activist Cindy Diggs into the Berklee Hip-Hop Hall of Fame at the second annual Hip-Hop Concert on Wednesday, November 13, at 8:00 p.m. at the Berklee Performance Center.

-This is the second group of inductees into the Berklee Hip-Hop Hall of Fame, following the inaugural induction of Roxanne Shanté, Edo G., and renowned producer, engineer, and Berklee professor Prince Charles Alexander.
+This is the second group of inductees into the Berklee Hip-Hop Hall of Fame, following the inaugural induction of Roxanne Shanté, Edo G., and renowned producer, engineer, and Berklee professor Prince Charles Alexander

 Known for their upbeat party anthems, Christopher “Kid” Reid and Christopher “Play” Martin released three albums, beginning with their debut record, 2 Hype, in 1998, followed by Funhouse (1990) and Face the Nation (1991).
 All three albums focused on fun lyrics backed by hot, upbeat instrumental tracks.
 Building on their musical success, the duo also ventured into film with their breakout role in New Line Cinema’s House Party (1990) and subsequent sequels, thus solidifying their stardom and mainstream appeal.